-Jonathan King, Cambridge (CD7), Board Co-Chair; chair, Fund People Over Pentagon campaign and Fund Healthcare Not Warfare working group; vice chair, Nuclear Disarmament Working Group
+Jonathan King, Cambridge (CD7), Board Co-Chair; chair, Books Not Bombs working group; vice chair, Nuclear Disarmament Working Group

 Jonathan King is Professor of Molecular Biology at MIT where he has long taught biochemistry and directed biomedical research on protein misfolding and human disease.
 He is past president of the national Biophysical Society, and former Councilor of the American Society of Virology and of the American Society for Microbiology.
 He is a recipient of the United States Antarctic Service Medal, a former Guggenheim Fellow, and a recipient of the National Institutes of Health MERIT Award.
 Prof. King chairs the Editorial Board of the MIT Faculty Newsletter and serves on the Technology and Culture Forum Steering Committee.
 He is a recipient of MIT’s M.L.
 King Jr. Faculty Leadership Award.